dmbarbour/awelon/AboutABC.md

 Such little conventions are easy to track statically and can simplify optimization, visualization, model verification, and type analysis.

 A special case is list-like structures that are intended to have statically known size (tuples, vectors, stacks).
 These might be terminated using unit, which prevents recursive introspection.

-### Incremental Processes

-Every loop expressed in ABC should terminate.
-A compiler is allowed to reject a program if it proves non-termination, and may complain if it cannot prove termination.
-The traditional `while(true)` process loops of imperative programming are not allowed.
-This is a good thing!
-Those `while(true)` loops have *awful* properties for composition, extension, and reuse.

-ABC systems instead model long-running behaviors more explicitly:

-* RDP behaviors
-* streaming ABC
-* incremental processes

-ABC is designed primarily for RDP, and Awelon project makes heavy use of unbounded streaming ABC for serialization and environment manipulation.
-But if ABC used for imperative processes, an incremental process model should be favored.
-In that case, each process might have a structure similar to:

-        type Process a b = a -> (b, Process a b)

-At each step, a process will perform a finite (usually small) incremental amount of work.
-These processes can be composed sequentially or in parallel, or model ad-hoc workflows.
-These processes can model environments, encapsulating more processes and modeling connectivity or dispatch.
-The process graph can be dynamic, changing from step to step, represented by returning the process for the next step.
-Large, specialized processes are constructed from smaller, reusable ones.
-Process control is implicit with simple behavior: we can pause between steps.

-In ABC, this model of incremental processes can generally be parallelized, fused, and optimized to a very high degree (based on causal commutativity, fast and loose reasoning).